mvjkel1/spotify-fav/README.md

 ## Overview

 **_spotify-fav_** is a personal tool designed to track your listening habits on Spotify.
 It monitors how often you've played a track and helps you create playlists based on songs you haven't skipped.
 A song is considered "not skipped" if it's still playing with 10 seconds or less remaining when the system polls the current playback state.
-Since the API is not deployed anywhere (it runs on localhost), it is needed to follow all the steps mentioned in "Getting Started" section below.
+Since the API is not deployed anywhere at the moment (it runs on localhost), it is needed to follow all the steps mentioned in "Getting Started" section below.

 ### Prerequisites